rsergio07/watsonx-ai-demo-lab/demo-instructions/exercises.md

 ---

 ## Exercise 1: Explain YAML Files
+**Objective**: Understand the structure and purpose of YAML files using Watsonx Code Assistant.

 1. Open `yaml-files/nginx-deployment.yaml` in Visual Studio Code.
 2. Use Watsonx Code Assistant to explain the file: